Articles / Exceptions Are Not Edge Cases

 • "If exception, pause automation and notify ops."

-The point is not to automate everything.
-The point is to stop being surprised by the real work.
+The point is not to automate every possible twist.
+The point is to stop acting surprised by the work you do every week.

 Why this matters

-Exceptions drive your cost and your stress.
-If you design for exceptions first, your automation becomes stable, and your team stops babysitting it.
+If you design for exceptions first, your automation gets steadier and your team spends less time babysitting it.

 No spam.
 Unsubscribe anytime.